James PIKUL, et al.

 material, followed by electrodeposition of nickel (Ni)

-3-dimensional polystyrene (PS) opal (opal) structure; (2) forming
+3-dimensional polystyrene (PS) opal (opal) structure; (2)

-(3D-NIO) by removing the 3D-opal structure PS; (3) forming the
+structure (3D-NIO) by removing the 3D-opal structure PS; (3)

-three-dimensional nickel inverse inverse opal structure an opal
+forming the three-dimensional nickel inverse inverse opal

-structure and carbide using a polyol solution in the presence of a
+structure an opal structure and carbide using a polyol solution

-Ni catalyst, to remove the three-dimensional nickel inverse opal
+three-dimensional nickel inverse opal structure, a

-structure, a three-dimensional graphene (3D-GIO); And (4) the
+three-dimensional graphene (3D-GIO); And (4) the

 three-dimensional inverse opal structure yes FeCl the pin3Then